 Festival gates open for volunteers on Tuesday 11th August, but work doesn't start until Friday 14th or Saturday 15th - depending on which shift pattern you choose.

-If you like the sound of volunteering at Boomtown, you can apply through their volunteer website from December 19th 2019.
+If you like the sound of volunteering at Boomtown, you can apply through their volunteer website now.
 You will need to pay a security payment which will be returned, minus a small admin fee when you’ve completed your shifts.
 You will also need to agree to the terms of the Boomtown 2020 and Critical Waste Volunteer Agreement.

 We really recommend that you read our Boomtown Chapter 12 FAQ's.
 If you have any further questions after reading that then email us on firstname.lastname@example.org.